toursprung/iOS-Screenshot-Automator/README.md

 Don't forget to import Helper.js in your javascript UIAutomation file.

 If you want to set the carrier name manually, take a look at the "changeCarrierName" file

+If you have any problems, check out the log file: ~/Library/Logs/AppleScript-events.log